Jokic, Nuggets regroup to rally past Timberwolves 123-116

+DENVER (AP) — Nikola Jokic showed his cool down the stretch after losing it earlier in the game.

-DENVER (AP) — Nikola Jokic scored 13 of his 35 points in the fourth quarter after losing his cool earlier in the game, and the Denver Nuggets scrambled late to beat Minnesota 123-116 on Tuesday night for their 10th straight win over the Timberwolves.
+Jokic scored 13 of his 35 points in the fourth quarter and the Denver Nuggets scrambled late to beat Minnesota 123-116 on Tuesday night for their 10th straight win over the Timberwolves.

-Jokic shook off two second-quarter technical fouls — one for hanging on the rim and another for jawing at an official — to lead the Nuggets to the comeback victory.
+Denver’s big man shook off two second-quarter technical fouls — one for hanging on the rim and another for jawing at an official — to lead the Nuggets to the comeback victory.
 He also had 15 rebounds.

+“That’s part of basketball,” Jokic said of the calls.
+“You just forget it.”

+“I tell him before every game, ‘Just go out there and win MVP.
+You could be the best player in the world if you want to,’” recounted Barton, who scored 20 points.
+“When he’s aggressive, it’s over with.”

-Will Barton added 20 points and reserve JaMychal Green had 17 for the Nuggets, who squandered an 18-point lead in the first half and fell behind by eight.
-They went on a 15-0 run in the fourth quarter to take control.
+JaMychal Green had 17 points off the bench for the Nuggets, who squandered an 18-point lead in the first half and fell behind by eight in the third quarter.
+They went on a 15-0 run in the fourth to take control.
 Denver held Minnesota scoreless for more than five minutes during the decisive stretch.

 D’Angelo Russell scored 33 points and Juancho Hernangomez added 25 against his former team.
 It was the fifth straight loss for the Timberwolves.